cavalab/srbench/CONTRIBUTING.md

 We will plan to benchmark your method on hundreds of regression problems.
 Here are the requirements:

-- an open-source method
+- an open-source method with a [scikit-learn compatible API](https://scikit-learn.org/stable/developers/develop.html)
-- a scikit-learn compatible API
+  - if your method uses a random seed, it should have a `random_state` attribute that can be set.
 - if your method is installable via pip or conda, add it to the [environment file](environment.yml).
   Otherwise, a bash install script in `experiment/methods/src/` named `your-method_install.sh` that installs your method.
   See [ellyn_install.sh](experiment/methods/src/ellyn_install.sh) as an example.